Coping With Anxiety In The Moment

 If you start to feel anxious, just ride the symptoms out

-There are two viewpoints on handing anxiety when you feel it coming on.
+There are a few broad viewpoints on handing anxiety when you feel it coming on.
 One approach is to try to actively reduce it.
 I'll cover that below.
-The other perspective says that trying to combat anxiety just makes it worse.
+Another perspective says that trying to combat anxiety just makes it worse.
 A common analogy is that it's like a big wave that approaches you as you're out in the ocean away from shore.
 If you just stay calm and tread water the wave will pass under you.
-If you struggle and try to swim away from the wave you'll stay with it all the way, until it slams into land.
+If you struggle and try to swim away from it you'll stay with it all the way, until it slams into land.

-If you tolerate and leave them alone your anxious symptoms often dissipate after fifteen minutes or so.
-Some of the points in the article I already mentioned on changing your overall attitude towards your anxiety help with this approach.
+If you accept, tolerate, and leave them alone your anxious symptoms often dissipate after fifteen minutes or less.
+Some of the points in the article I already mentioned on changing your overall attitude toward your anxiety go with this approach.

-It also helps to 'stay' or 'be' with your anxiety and observe its effects on you in a detached way.
+It also helps to "stay" or "be" with your anxiety and observe its effects on you in a detached way.
 "Oh, there goes my heart beat", "Oh, I have to go to the bathroom", "My thoughts are racing."
-Doing this is also facing your fear.
-When people struggle with anxiety they get a 'fear of fear', and this is staying with it and learning you can handle it, rather than fleeing from it and strengthening your belief that it's genuinely harmful.
+Doing this is also facing a fear.
+When people struggle with anxiety they get a "fear of fear", and this is sitting with it and learning you can handle it, rather than fleeing from it and strengthening your belief that it's genuinely harmful.

-The above ideas are rooted in Mindfulness Meditation and Acceptance and Commitment Therapy.
+The above ideas are rooted in practices like Mindfulness Meditation and Acceptance and Commitment Therapy.
 I can't fully cover them in this short article, but if you're interested you can check into other sources.

 Calm yourself with deep breathing

-Now the 'actively reducing' approaches.
-Deep breathing puts your body into 'relaxation mode'.
-Since you can't be relaxed and keyed up at the same time, that will help cancel out the anxiety.
+Now the "active reduction" approaches.
+Deep breathing puts your body into "relaxation mode".
+Since you can't be relaxed and keyed up at the same time, that will help counteract the anxiety.
 Breathing works best if you can catch the anxiety early.
 If you're already fairly worked up it's less effective.
 I summarize some simple breathing exercises in this article: